leshy/web_alsa_midicontroller/readme.md

 very simple web/websocket based midi controler with 10 sliders, using alsa MIDI

-interface to supercollider ugen using a control bus

 run in console

 ```
 npm install -g livescript
 lsc serverside.ls

 ```

 open in web browser